Lukas-create/plantDB/docs/index.rst

    query = "habitat = 'Alpenvorland'"
    re.search.search_db_via_query(query)

-   #the above function call will print all plants including their parameters which are located in 'Alpenvorland'
+   #the above function call will print all plants including their parameters which are located in 'Alpenvorland'. plantDB supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database

-   #plantDB supports arbitrary sql-querys over the datafields in the provided 'Pflanzendaten.db' database
+Example 3:
 .. code:: python

    import plantDB as re